Women and Strength Training

 Do you have bad posture?
 Slouched over?
 Strength training can help correct it.

-Lifting weight also helps keep your bones healthy.
+Strength training has a lower injury rate compared to other activities, including running.
+While injuries can happen, it should be very rare, if at all.
+I've never had only ever had then odd niggle in all the years I've been lifting weights.Lifting weights also helps keep your bones healthy.
 From about age 30, the density of bones begins to diminish.
 As a result, bones become more fragile and are more likely to break.
 Bone loss can lead to low bone density and eventually osteoporosis.
 This can lead to bone fractures, even with minimal trauma.
-Osteoporosis is a disease in which bones become weak and fragile.
+Osteoporosis is a disease in which bones become weak.

 - The amount of bone you have when you reach menopause.
 The greater your bone density is, to begin with, the lower your chance of developing osteoporosis.

 - How fast you lose bone after you reach menopause.
 For some women, bone loss happens faster than for others.
-Strength training will maximise the amount of bone you have before menopause and will slow down the loss of bone density, and so reduces the risk of osteoporosis.
+Strength training will maximise the amount of bone you have before menopause and will slow down the loss of bone density, and so reduce the risk of osteoporosis.
 Broken bones can lead to serious problems for elderly people.
 For example, hip fractures can lead to a downward spiral of disability and loss of independence.
 I've written an article about strength training and osteoporosis.
 The link is below.

 At Real World Fitness, around 50% of our members are female.
-We regularly have women come into the gym who are feeling nervous at first as they have ideas of what a weight lifting gym is going to be like, only to end up loving training here as everyone is friendly and supportive.
+We regularly have women come into the gym who are feeling nervous at first, as they have ideas of what a weight lifting gym is going to be like, only to end up loving training here, as everyone is friendly and supportive.

 Get in touch if you want to pop in the gym for a chat.